valohai/docs/source/howto/setup/aws_selfhosted_trial.rst

 :orphan:

 .. meta::
-    :description: How to prepare your AWS environment for a Valohai Private Workers installation
+    :description: How to prepare your AWS environment for a Valohai self-hosted trial

-Preparing your AWS for Valohai Private Worker Setup
+Preparing your AWS for Valohai self-hosted trial
 #################################################

-This document prepares your AWS account for Valohai private worker installation.
+This document prepares your AWS account for a Valohai self-hosted trial.

 Select the correct region
 --------------------------